abbasabdallah13/mariage/README.md

 ## To Do

-- Need to organise the fetch in data.js
 - Need to find a way to hash the password

+## In Progress

 - Need to start the home page (can use random question i'll fix and translate later)

-## In Progress

 - CSS for login page, need to improve

 ## Done